Joe Kelly (pitcher): Personal life

-Joe Kelly married Ashley Parks, daughter of former Minnesota Twins catcher Derek Parks, in November 2013.
-Kelly shared a condominium, for a time, with Shelby Miller, with whom he competed for a rotation spot during spring training 2013.
+Kelly shared a condominium for a time with Shelby Miller, with whom he competed for a rotation spot during spring training 2013.
+Kelly married Ashley Parks, daughter of former Minnesota Twins catcher Derek Parks, in November 2013.
 Kelly met his wife while attending UCR.
-Kelly also has a son and a set of twins.
+They have three sons and a daughter.
 He and his family reside in Rancho Cucamonga, California.